 Once Richard decided to sell the business, he also decided to find a permanent home for the Photographer statue.
 After considering several options, Richard chose to donate the piece to the Crete Public Library as a meaningful location where the statue could permanently reside.
 Richard believed it fitting to return the statue to the home of its creator, thus paying tribute to the artist and his work.

-Bruce Fink, world -renowned sculptor and artist, is the son of Adele and Gibb Fink, Sr. Bruce was born in Crete in 1939, grew up in Crete and graduated from Crete-Monee High School in 1957.
-He went on to study at the University of Illinois, and later taught at the Milwaukee Institute of Art & Design, and the Rhode Island School of Design.
+Bruce Fink, a world-renowned sculptor, and artist is the son of Adele and Gibb Fink, Sr. Bruce was born in Crete in 1939, grew up in Crete, and graduated from Crete-Monee High School in 1957.
+He went on to study at the University of Illinois and later taught at the Milwaukee Institute of Art & Design, and the Rhode Island School of Design.
 He currently resides in Connecticut where he built his home and art studio, including a foundry.
 He continues to use the studio today, where he designs and creates all types of pieces including bronze doors and gates, outdoor sculptures, and other significant cast and sculpted pieces.
 All of Bruce’s work is completed in his studio without any outside assistance.

 With the help of Bruce Fink’s nephew, Jeff Fink, along with Crete Library Trustee and local historian Phyllis Monks, arrangements were made to have the statue removed from the Chicago location and permanently installed on the grounds of the Library.
 The process included pouring a permanent concrete foundation at the new site and restoring the sculpture to its original glory.

 The sculpture is dedicated to Adele and Gibb Fink, Sr. who helped the library for many years after it opened in 1963.
 The Finks provided rent-free space for the library on the first floor of the historic home at the northeast corner of North and Benton Streets.
 In 1969, Library library moved into a building owned by the Finks at 534 First Street.
 Gibb finished the space to the library’s specifications and built the book shelves along with some furnishings.
 The Library remained at the location until it moved to its current permanent home on Main Street.